rolandyuwy/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Undo/redo feature
+### Undo/Redo feature

-#### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
-Additionally, it implements the following operations:
+The feature is implemented with a `VersionedFoodInventory`.
+The `VersionedFoodInventory` contains the different states of the food inventory.
+The states are stored in a `foodInventoryStateList` and the current state is tracked with a `currentStatePointer`.
+It also implements the following methods:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedFoodInventory#commit()` — Saves the current food inventory state in its states list.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedFoodInventory#undo()` — Restores the previous food inventory state from its states list.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedFoodInventory#redo()` — Restores a previously undone food inventory state from its states list.

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedFoodInventory` will be initialized with the initial food inventory state, and the `currentStatePointer` pointing to that single food inventory state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th food item in the food inventory.
+The `delete` command calls `Model#commitFoodInventory()`, causing the modified state of the food inventory after the `delete 5` command executes to be saved in the `foodInventoryStateList`, and the `currentStatePointer` is shifted to the newly inserted food inventory state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The user executes `add d/Donut …​` to add a new food item.
+The `add` command also calls `Model#commitFoodInventory()`, causing another modified food inventory state to be saved into the `foodInventoryStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitFoodInventory()`, so the food inventory state will not be saved into the `foodInventoryStateList`.

 </div>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The user now decides that adding the food item was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Model#undoFoodInventory()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous food inventory state, and restores the food inventory to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial food inventory state, then there are no previous food inventory states to restore.
+The `undo` command uses `Model#canUndoFoodInventory()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>